What values do you wish your employees to live and present to others? Are those values clear and apparent throughout your organization?

 One of the easiest ways to demonstrate company values to your employees is to implement an employee recognition programme.
-Simply put, employees are encouraged to thank and recognise their colleagues for behaviours and actions that support company core values and company objectives.
+Simply put, employees are encouraged to thank and recognize their colleagues for behaviours and actions that support company core values and company objectives.

 So how can you reinforce company values with an employee recognition programme?
 How do you ‘Mind the Gap’ between what should be happening in respect of recognition, and what is happening on the ground?
 Employee rewards alone will not drive core values and behaviours.
 Organisations need a strategic, highly-engaging recognition programme to go to work for them.